onlyann/ServiceStack.AzureServiceBus/README.md

 - Messages with exceptions are re-tried then published to the respective [dead-letter queue](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues)
 - OneWay HTTP requests are published to MQ then executed
 - OneWay MQ and HTTP Service Clients are Substitutable

+>> ServiceStack has added MQ support for Azure Service Bus as part of their v4.5.14 release maintained >> at https://github.com/ServiceStack/ServiceStack.Azure.
+>>
+>> I would recommend using the official implementation instead of this one if it covers your needs.
+>>
+>> One reason you may want to give this non-official implementation a try is that you are not targeting
+>> .NET Core and you need some feature that is not part of the official MQ Server.
+>>
+>> Ideally, the official package eventually offers all features (and likely more) and this repository can enjoy
+>> an early retirement.

 ## Adding Azure Service Bus MQ support to ServiceStack